 Digital advertising screens require a large amount of energy to operate.
 One double-sided screen on a bus stop requires the same amount of energy as 4 average UK homes.
 One large digital screen as seen on the sides of busy roads requires the same electricity as 11 average UK homes.
-Even with a switch to renewable energy, we will be unable to meet our net zero greenhouse gas emissions targets by 2050 without reducing demand for electricity.
+Even with a switch to renewable energy, we will be unable to meet our net zero greenhouse gas emissions targets without reducing demand for electricity.
 This includes wasteful, unnecessary and harmful advertising on digital screens.

 Local residents can oppose new screens at the planning application stage before they are built.